lkemen/ui-exercise/README.md

 ```

 ## Build & Run the project
-Now you have all the packages installed it's time to clone the project, build it and run it.
+Now that you have all the packages installed it's time to clone the project, build it and run it.

 In your terminal